Twitter loops all videos under 6.5 seconds as Vine shrivels into a camera

 Making Vines and other sub-6.5-second videos loop correctly could also provide an alternative place for them beyond Instagram, where many creators said they’d be sharing after Vine went away.

 Looping was at the core of some of Vine’s best art and comedy.
 It unlocked the potential for swirling, near-psychedelic content where it wasn’t clear when a clip started or ended.
-And the sudden cut-off and restart set up comedic timing, so punchlines and surprise endings hit hard and disappeared instead of lingering and fading out.
+And the sudden cut-off and restart set up comedic timing, so punch lines and surprise endings hit hard and disappeared instead of lingering and fading out.

 If this looping format is Vine’s legacy, at least it will live on in a Twitter product and not just the competitors it inspired.